BDHostedSolutions/BD-HS/README.md

 Run the following commands from a CLI terminal inside the relevant directory.

-* terraform plan
+* `terraform plan` Shows you the changes that will be applied.
-* terraform apply
+* `terraform apply` Applies the changes to the environment.

 ## Subdirectories